-This document is a summary of the provisions of Chapman University Tax-Deferred Annuity (TDA) Retirement Plan (the "Plan") as in effect January 1, 2009.
+This document is a summary of the provisions of Chapman University Tax-Deferred Annuity (TDA) Retirement Plan (the "Plan") as in effect January 1, 2014.
 It therefore does not contain all the provisions of the Plan.
-If this summary says something different from or is inconsistent with the full statement of the Plan (called the "Plan Document") the Plan Document governs and must be followed.
-Capitalized terms are defined in the Plan Document to the extent not defined in this summary.
-A copy of the Plan Document is available for inspection during regular business hours at the Plan Administrator's office.
-You may obtain a copy of the Plan by written request to the Plan Administrator.
-You may be charged a small fee to cover copying costs.
+In case of inconsistency, the Plan Document governs.
+Capitalized terms may have special meanings.
+A copy of the Plan Document is available for purchase or inspection during regular business hours at the Plan Administrator's office.